What Are Fly Eliminators?

 Release insects to all potential fly-breeding areas.
 Some "hot spot" locations include the following:

-• Inside barns, stables, stalls, hospital pens, or loafing sheds
+• Barns, stables, stalls, hospital pens, or loafing sheds

-• Around corral posts, paddock areas, along fence lines, and other frequent dropping sites
+• Around corral posts, paddock areas and fence lines

-• Around the perimeters of manure piles, pits, bins, or carts
+• Around manure piles, pits, bins, or carts

-• Under water troughs, around barrels, buckets, or other devices
+• Under water troughs & near barrels, buckets, or other devices

 • Where spilling, dripping or leakage occurs

-• Around bathing areas, drainage sites, and perimeters of run-off
+• Around bathing areas, drainage sites, and run-off areas

 • Areas where feed, straw, or hay have decomposed